 How to cope with side effects

 - feeling sick - take metformin with food to reduce the chances of feeling sick - it may also help to slowly increase your dose over several weeks

-- diarrhoea or vomiting - have small but frequent sips of water.
-It may also help to take oral rehydration solutions which you can buy from a pharmacy or supermarket to prevent dehydration.
-Don't take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor
+- being sick (vomiting) or diarrhoea - have small but frequent sips of water.
+Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
+Don't take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor.

 - a metallic taste in the mouth - if you find that metformin is giving you a metallic taste in the mouth, try chewing sugar-free gum